MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/new-embed-service-principal.md

 ## Step 4 - Add the service principal as an admin to your workspace

-To enable your Azure AD app access artifacts such as reports, dashboards and datasets in the Power BI portal, add the service principal entity as a member or admin to your workspace.
+To enable your Azure AD app access artifacts such as reports, dashboards and datasets in the Power BI service, add the service principal entity as a member or admin to your workspace.

 >[!NOTE]
 >This section provides UI instructions.
-You can also add a service principal to a workspace using the [API](https://docs.microsoft.com/rest/api/power-bi/groups/addgroupuser).
+You can also add a service principal to a workspace using the [Groups - add group user API](https://docs.microsoft.com/rest/api/power-bi/groups/addgroupuser).

 1. Scroll to the workspace you want to enable access for, and from the **More** menu, select **Workspace access**.